 - Reserve your username — Even if you aren’t sure that you are going to use a certain platform, it’s better to have your brand name secured.*

-- Measure your social impact — Programs like Klout will give you a Social Score and will show you what sort of social impact you are having and from which channels you are getting the most traffic
+- Measure your social impact — Social media management programs like Buffer will show you what sort of social impact you are having and from which channels you are getting the most traffic.

 - Talk to and think like your customers and consumers — What are they using and why?